About

 Partner

 Kyoto Research Institute was founded under the direction of Momoko Nakamura.
-Momoko’s interest stems from 20 years of communicating and educating on cookery culture and the food system, informed by anthropological field research across the Japanese archipelago.
-The Institute’s research now extends beyond food, expanding into both textile and home, with the growing understanding that each pillar of Japanese living originates from a single terroir.
+Her interest in fieldwork across the archipelago is rooted in over 20 years of communicating and educating on cookery culture and the food system.
+The Institute’s research now extends beyond food, exploring a wide spectrum of the materials that create Japanese living, and shares these learnings in the form of educational programming, products, publishing, and places.

 THE EXPERTS